SoCal Eye – Corneal Transplant Specialists in Long Beach

 The cornea is the clear front of the eye also known as the “window of the eye” and in some instances Corneal Replacement Surgery is necessary to restore vision or reduce eye pain.
 SoCal Eye Ophthalmology have Cornea Specialists and Corneal Transplant surgeons on staff in Long Beach, Huntington Beach and Garden Grove.
 All treatment begins with a Consultation.
 Schedule an Appointment today at LAKEWOOD (562) 531-2020 | LOS ALAMITOS (562) 598-7728 or send us an Online Consultation Request

-What is a corneal transplant?
+What is a Corneal Transplant?

 A corneal transplant can restore vision, reduce pain, and improve the appearance of a damaged or diseased cornea.
 The cornea is made of five layers.
 In the past, corneal transplants involved replacing all five layers.
 The latest advances, however, allow us to replace only the layer that is damaged.
 This affords both better results and fast recovery.
 With advances in laser technology, we can often avoid transplant altogether.

-Corneal transplant is the most common transplant operation performed in the U.S. About 40,000 corneal transplants are performed each year, according to the Eye Bank Association of America.
+Cornea transplant is the most common transplant operation performed in the U.S. About 40,000 corneal transplants are performed each year, according to the Eye Bank Association of America.

 A Corneal Transplant is a surgical procedure in response to damage to the cornea.
 It involves the replacement of the existing damaged cornea with a cornea from an organ donor.
 All treatment begins with a Consultation with a SoCal Eye Cornea Specialist or Cornea Surgeon in Long Beach .
 Schedule an Appointment today at LAKEWOOD (562) 531-2020 | LOS ALAMITOS (562) 598-7728 or send us an Online Consultation Request